co-cart/cocart-products/README.md

 ## Requirement

-You will need to be using CoCart Pro **v1.x.x** and up before installing this add-on.
+You will need to be using CoCart **v2.x.x** and up before installing this add-on.

 ## Installation